 That's what I've done in the past.
 If I had money to invest, that's what I'd be doing today.

-Further reading: Four years ago, my buddy Jim Collins wrote a great article about market crashes and how to handle them.
+Further reading: Eight years ago, my buddy J.L.
+Collins wrote a great article about market crashes and how to handle them.
 Jeremy from Go Curry Cracker has written about exposure therapy, about how repeatedly “losing” $100,000 (or more) in the stock market has desensitized him to the experience.
-And just yesterday, Mrs. Frugalwoods wrote about the zen art of losing money.
+And Mrs. Frugalwoods has a great artricle about the zen art of losing money.